-If you are booting with your own kernel instead of the one supplied with the installer, be sure that CONFIG\DEVFS is set in your kernel.
-The installer requires CONFIG\DEVFS.
+If you are booting with your own kernel instead of the one supplied with the installer, be sure that CONFIG_DEVFS is set in your kernel.
+The installer requires CONFIG_DEVFS.

 Often, problems can be solved by removing add-ons and peripherals, and then trying booting again.
-Internal modems, sound cards, and Plug-n-Play devices can be especially problematic.